Skip to main content

 UI Section

-The following attributes are valid for 3D scenes only.
-They enable intent buttons to be able to show specific mouse cursors when hovering or clicking an entity or item:
+The following attributes let intent buttons show specific mouse cursors when hovering or clicking an entity or item.
+They work in 3D, and also in 2D when [game].click_intents_2d = true:

 Drag And Drop Slots